technoweenie/faraday-live/docs/build.md

 ## Server Service

-The [Server Container](../server/Dockerfile) compiles the Faraday Live server, running it in a plain alpine container.
+The [Server Container](../server/Dockerfile) compiles and runs the Faraday Live server.
 [Docker Compose][dc] uses the mkcert container's volumes to access the web server PEM files.
 A Docker volume for just the `server/run.sh` script is set up to ease [development][dev].

 ## Tests Service